Michigan Auto Insurance Quotes

 Michigan is unique in that PIP coverage includes unlimited benefits for medical care and rehabilitation services.
 So if you were grievously injured in an accident and required a lifetime of treatment, your insurance would pay for it.

 It also includes up to three years of wage benefits if you are unable to work or perish in an accident.
 A daily stipend covers the costs for jobs you would be unable to complete, such as yard work or cleaning.
-This is one of the primary reasons why Michigan auto insurance is the most expensive in the nation.
+This is one of the primary reasons why Michigan car insurance rates are some of the most expensive in the nation.

 PPI covers up to $1 million in property damage done in the state.
 This includes damage you inflict on parked cars in some circumstances.